 \section{Numerical Experiments}

-\textbf{Setup.} In all experiments, we compare \aname~to decentralized stochastic gradient algorithms including {\sf GNSD}~\citep{lu2019gnsd}, {\sf DeTAG}~\citep{pmlr-v139-lu21a}, {\sf GT-HSGD}~\citep{xin2021hybrid}, and compressed algorithms including {\sf CHOCO-SGD}~\citep{koloskova2019decentralized}.
-Our experiments are performed by running the optimization algorithms (i.e., training) on a 40 cores Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz server with MPI-enabled PyTorch and evaluating the performance of trained models on a Tesla K80 GPU server.
-To simulate the scenario of heterogeneous data distribution, each agent has a disjoint set of training samples, while we evaluate each model by its performance on all of the training/testing data in the network.
+\paragraph{Setup} We run the decentralized optimization algorithms on a 40 threads Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz server with MPI-enabled PyTorch and evaluate the performance of trained models on a Tesla K80 GPU server.
+To simulate heterogeneous data distribution, each agent has a disjoint set of training samples, while we evaluate each trained model on all training/testing data.

-\textbf{Hyperparameter Tuning.} For all algorithms we choose the learning rate $\eta$ from $\{0.1, 0.01, 0.001\}$, and fix the regularization parameter as $\lambda = 10^{-4}$ [cf.~\eqref{eq:syn_obj}].
-For compressed algorithms, we adopt the top-$k$ compressor and we select the consensus step size $\gamma$ starting from the compression ratio $k / d$, and then increment at steps of $0.01$ until divergence.
-For {\sf DeTAG}, we adopt the parameters from \citep{pmlr-v139-lu21a}.
-For \aname~and {\sf GT-HSGD}, we choose the best momentum parameter $\beta$ in $\{0.0001, 0.001, 0.01, 0.1, 0.5, 0.9\}$ and fix the initial batch number as $b_{0,i} = m_i$.
-We choose the batch sizes such that all algorithms spend the same amount of computation on stochastic gradient per iteration.
-The tuned parameters and additional results can be found in \Cref{app:more_plots}.
+\paragraph{Hyperparameter Tuning} For all algorithms we choose the learning rate $\eta$ from $\{0.1, 0.01, 0.001\}$, and fix the regularization parameter as $\lambda = 10^{-4}$ [cf.~\eqref{eq:syn_obj}].
+For compressed algorithms, we implement the top-$k$ compressor and random quantizer, and we tune the consensus step size $\gamma$ starting from the theoretical value of $\delta$.
+For {\tt DeTAG}, we adopt the parameters from \citep{pmlr-v139-lu21a}.
+For \aname~and {\tt GT-HSGD}, we choose the best momentum parameter $\beta$ in $\{0.0001, 0.001, 0.01, 0.1, 0.5, 0.9\}$ and fix the initial batch number as $b_{0,i} = m_i$.
+We choose the batch sizes such that all algorithms spend the same amount of computation on stochastic gradient per iteration, except for {\tt BEER} which requires large batch size according to \citep{zhao2022beer}.
+The tuned parameters and additional numerical results can be found in \Cref{app:more_plots}.